justynababinska/Weekop/README.md

 * [Status](#status)

 ## General info
-Application was created to improve knowledge through the training.
+The application was created to improve knowledge through the training.

 Available functionalities:
 Users have the opportunity to register and those who log in will be able to add "find".